GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field: Experiments

 ~ \textbf{Geometry Diagram Synthesis.} We first applied GeoSDF to synthesize geometry diagrams based on the FormalGeo7k dataset.
 For each problem in the dataset, we leveraged the annotated textual predicates as the problem constraints and then used them to synthesise the corresponding plane geometry diagram.
+To demonstrate our method's ability to generate diverse outputs, we augmented the FormalGeo7k dataset by synthesizing 32 diagrams with diversity for each problem description from 7k to 224k diagrams.
+This process significantly increases the visual variety available for training and evaluation.
+A random selection of 400 synthesized examples is provided in the Appendix.

 The visualization of five cases of these synthesized diagrams is shown in the left part of Figure~\ref{fig:sdf_visual}.
-For each original problem, we select two new diagrams from the synthesized results, with the top one showing the original diagram (i.e., ground truth) and the other two representing the newly synthesized ones.
-According to the visualization cases, the synthesized diagrams are visually consistent with the originals but have diverse visual characteristics like rotation, demonstrating GeoSDF's effectiveness in synthesizing diagrams that have consistent geometric features with original diagrams based on the provided textual predicates.
-Moreover, the diversity in diagram visual characteristics showcases the GeoSDF's flexibility and generalization ability, effectively capturing variations while maintaining the underlying geometric relationships.
-Such flexibility and generalization make GeoSDF a valuable and promising tool for advancing the synthesis and understanding of geometry diagrams in the PGP field.
+For each original problem, we select two new diagrams from the synthesized results, with the first row showing the ground truth and the other two representing the newly synthesized ones.
+The synthesized diagrams are geometrically consistent with the originals, but with rotation, mirror, and deformation diversity.
+Furthermore, our method provides a range of annotations for synthesized diagrams to enhance human readability, including parallelism, perpendicularity, lengths, areas, and angles.
+These annotations are clearly visualized in Figure~\ref{fig:sdf_visual} (Middle and Right).

-\textbf{Geometry Diagram Synthesis with Annotations.} Furthermore, our method is highly flexible, providing a range of annotations for synthesized diagrams, including parallelism, perpendicularity, lengths, and angles.
-These annotations are clearly visualized in Figure~\ref{fig:sdf_visual} (right).
-This capability could not only enhance human readability but also Multi-Modal LLM understanding of geometric diagrams, guiding models to focus on specific geometric relationships rather than relying solely on abstract visual features, especially since visual encoders may not be optimized for these specific tasks.

-\textbf{Comparison to Existing Methods.} A key limitation of prior methods like GeomVerse~\cite{kazemi2024geomverse} and MAVIS~\cite{mavis} is their reliance on an initial base geometry (e.g., a closed shape like a rectangle or circle) from which other elements are progressively added.
-In contrast, GeoSDF eliminates this requirement, capable of synthesizing an entire diagram from scratch using only points and lines, without any predefined initial shape.